 Till today, I’ve also never seen another Guanyin statue quite the same as the one here.

-Occupying centre stage in a majestic hall facing Bishan Park, the Thousand Armed Guanyin here is truly one that integrates the best of different worlds, beginning with how it is Indian in design but crafted by Italians.
-The gleaming white surface also suggests a Burmese touch, but look twice and there’d appear to be European influences.
+Occupying center stage in a majestic hall facing Bishan Park, the Thousand Armed Guanyin here is truly one that integrates the best of different worlds, beginning with how it is Indian in design but crafted by Italians.
+The gleaming white surface also suggests a Burmese touch, but look twice and there appears to be European influences.

 Most interestingly, this is the most masculine, or should I say most androgynous, Guanyin statue that I’ve ever seen in Singapore.
 The gender of the Bodhisattva has always varied, depending on where you are, but the short of it is that most Singaporean Guanyin temples tend to depict the saviour as female.

 Not the one here.

 Is this a gentle reminder that salvation can come in different forms?